 How can I get protection under the law?

-There is a two or three-step process that you must follow to obtain a domestic violence Protective Order against the alleged abuser.
+There is a multi-step process that you must follow to obtain a domestic violence Protective Order against the alleged abuser.
 Some courts may have advocates on-site who can help you fill out the forms.
 While you can do this without a lawyer, consider contacting your local domestic violence agency for advice and counseling.
 Free or reduced fee legal representation may also be available through these agencies.
 In addition, domestic violence agencies may have shelters in your area to house you and your children to keep you safe through this process.
 (Click here for a list of domestic violence shelters.)

 As you begin this process, if applicable, do the following: